CNES/satboost/README.md

 * Additional features:
   - Alerts on data consumptions.
   - Send metrics to distant IP/port addresses (to be used by service providers).

+New features could be added in the future.

 ## How to Install